 Havasupai is a magical land marked by amazingly beautiful turquoise blue waters and brilliant red rock faces.
-Traveling to this reservation in Havasu Canyon feels like you’re leaving the US entirely and certainly doesn’t feel like The Grand Canyon.
+Traveling to these waterfalls in Havasu Canyon feels like you’re leaving the US entirely and certainly doesn’t feel like The Grand Canyon.
 The remote area is very off-the-grid and hard to get to, which is part of what makes it such a desirable destination.
-The main attraction and why most people come or heard about it in the first place are the waterfalls.
 Havasu Falls is the most famous and most seen in photos, but there are 5 amazing waterfalls in this canyon, each with their own unique properties, and all equally breathtaking.

 Why Are The Waterfalls of Havasu Creek So Blue?